miguelpc913/adminv2-mock-api/README.md

 The following project is developed on Go 1.22 the localhost run are set by docker compose and [devbox](https://www.jetify.com/devbox/docs/quickstart/).

 🛂 **NOTE for Developers**: Your workdir it's **"/admin"** folder.
 Do not change any other directory out of your workdir.
 If you need to make some changes (improve/update) out of your workdir, create a new branch and open a PR.
+[WIP]

 ## Run it with Docker Compose

-We have defined two different compose:

-1. compose.build.yml
+1. compose.yml
 On this compose it will use the local.Dockerfile build as image.

-2. compose.cosmtrek.yml
-On this compose it will use the official [image](https://hub.docker.com/r/cosmtrek/air) as image, or point to the dev.Dockerfile in order to build based on the official image.

 ### START

 ```
-docker-compose -f <compose-name> up -d
+docker compose -f compose.yml up -d
 ```

-**compose-name**: compose.build.yml/compose.cosmtrek.yml
+**compose-name**: compose.yml

 ### STOP
 ```